Pizza and beer on tap? You can have both at this new Myrtle Beach restaurant

 What goes better with pizza than an ice-cold beer?

-Myrtle Beach pizza and beer lovers will soon have a new place to enjoy the combo — Brixx Wood Fired Pizza is set to open in May.
+Myrtle Beach pizza and beer lovers will soon have a new place to enjoy the combo — Brixx Wood Fired Pizza is set to open May 7.

 Located at 8006 N. Kings Highway, the chain restaurant features brick oven pizza, salads, sandwiches, pasta, 24 beers on tap and a variety of wines.

-Brixx Wood Fired Pizza even offers those with dietary needs the option of vegan and vegetarian options, along with whole-wheat crust and gluten-free menu items.
+Brixx Wood Fired Pizza also offers those with dietary needs vegan and vegetarian options, along with whole-wheat crust and gluten-free menu items.

 "We think everyone should be able to enjoy a slice of pizza when they want," its website states.
 "Finally, by offering local and national craft beers and microbrews with a great wine selection, Brixx gives you a fresh alternative to 'pizza and beer.'"